 ALBUQUERQUE, N.M. — Heart care options are improving for residents of the West Side and Rio Rancho.

-On Monday, the University of New Mexico Medical Group will open a new cardiology clinic at the UNM Family Health Clinic at 4808 McMahon NW.
+The University of New Mexico Medical Group last week opened a new cardiology clinic at the UNM Family Health Clinic at 4808 McMahon NW.

-It will offer a range of health care services, including vascular care, stress tests and echo-cardiograms, said Alicia Candelaria, a practice management specialist for the physician-owned and -operated UNM Medical Group.
+It offers a range of health care services, including vascular care, stress tests and echo-cardiograms, said Alicia Candelaria, a practice management specialist for the physician-owned and -operated UNM Medical Group.

 The cardiology clinic will be open from 8 a.m. to 5 p.m.
 Monday through Friday.
 For appointments, call 925-6001.